likhithareddy08/Fit-AI/README.md

 ## 🏋️‍♂️ Project Overview
 AI Fitness Coach is a smart web application that provides AI-powered workout suggestions, diet recommendations, and fitness tracking features.
 It is built using modern web technologies including React, TypeScript, and TailwindCSS.
-This project is developed as part of an academic assignment and is suitable for GitHub submission.

----

 ## 🚀 Features